am8850/ender3/README.md

 ## Printing temperature (PLA)

 I have printed PLA both at 210C nozzle temperature and 65C bed temperature and at 200C nozzle temperature and 60C bed temperature.
 I had good results with both.
 I've learned that different PLAs require different temperatures.
-Recently I got PLA, and I had to raise the temperature to 225C.
+Recently I got new PLA, and I had to raise the temperature to 225C.

 | Setting | Area | Temperature |
 | --- | --- | --- |